ThatGuyCND/tractor/README.md

 ```
 ### Using a Layout

 Going back to our home.html page, there are 2 things we'll want to do in order to start using this template.
-First off we declare which template we want to inherit using Protobot's ```<template>``` directive:
+First off we declare which template we want to inherit using Tractor's ```<template>``` directive:

 ```html
 <layout file="home_layout">